 You need to be able to trust your broker, to find out exactly what you need to know, and have the ins and outs of your mortgage explained to you in a way you understand.

-If you find a great mortgage broker who has swept you off your feet with their charm, take a moment and make sure that they're fully qualified and regulated by the Financial Conduct Authority before you start reeling off all of your personal information.
+If you think you have found the best mortgage broker who has swept you off your feet with their charm, take a moment and make sure that they're regulated by the Financial Conduct Authority before you start reeling off all of your personal information.

-If you're not sure what type of questions you should ask a mortgage advisor to make sure you pick the right one for you, read our How To Interview Your Mortgage Broker guide.
+If you would like further advice regarding questions you should ask a mortgage advisor to make sure you pick the right one for you, read How To Interview Your Mortgage Broker guide.

-If you have friends who have used a mortgage broker already and had a good experience, then it is worthwhile taking their advice on whether they are a good broker.
-Having said that, what works for them may not work for you — we are all different — so you will still need to be sure you get what you want from the broker.
+If you have friends who have used a mortgage broker recently and had a good experience, then it is worthwhile taking their advice on whether they are a good broker.
+Having said that, what works for them may not work for you — we are all different — so you will still need to be sure you get what you want from the mortgage broker.

 Ultimately, you need to feel comfortable with the mortgage broker you choose, and feel that you can trust them.
-If you feel that a mortgage broker doesn't explain things properly to you, or who drags their heels when it comes to arranging the mortgage then consider finding another mortgage advisor.
+If you feel that a mortgage broker doesn't explain things properly to you, or drags their heels when it comes to arranging the mortgage then consider finding another mortgage broker.

-Finding an efficient mortgage advisor is also vital.
+Finding an efficient mortgage adviser is also vital.
 You could lose out on a property altogether if they are too slow in dealing with your application.